Loxahatchee National Wildlife Refuge: Overview

+Climate

+According to the Köppen Climate Classification system, the area has a monsoon climate, abbreviated "Am" on climate maps.
+The hottest temperature recorded in the refuge was 103 F on July 27, 1962, while the coldest temperature recorded was 24 F on January 20, 1977 and January 12, 1982.

 Controversy

 In 2016, the South Florida Water Management District announced that it was providing notice to the U.S. Fish and Wildlife Service that it would cancel the lease of the property to the federal government for failure to control invasive species.
 SFWMD is believed to have created the invasive species problem in the first place.
 It is believed that this approach is being taken to allow for polluted water in excess of 10 ppb phosphorus to be stored on the land.

 Management activities

 According to the U.S. Fish and Wildlife Service, the refuge's management activities focus primarily on wetland habitat restoration, particularly through water quality and hydropattern improvement, and exotic plant control.
 A large portion of refuge management effort is spent controlling exotic and invasive plants and pursuing funding to eliminate these threats.
 The three most problematic exotic plant species on the refuge are melaleuca, Brazilian pepper, and Old World climbing fern (lygodium).
 The refuge is working together with many other federal agencies and state agencies regionally in South Florida to address these issues and restore Everglades habitat for the benefit of wildlife.